jonescompneurolab/hnn/installer/mac/README.md

 4. **Important** - Open the XQuartz preferences and navigate to the "security" tab.
 Make sure "Authenticate connections" is unchecked and "Allow connections from network clients" is checked.

    <img src="install_pngs/xquartz_preferences.png" height="250" />
+5. Quit X11 and the restart the application.
+This is needed for the setting above to take effect.

 ## Prerequisite: Docker